New Constraints on Macroscopic Dark Matter Using Radar Meteor Detectors: Radar Detection of DM Signals

 \subsection{RCS for Head Echoes}

 Meteor head echoes are characterized by radio reflections off spherical ionization distributions, surrounding the meteoroid and co-moving with it~\cite{plasmaANDMassHeadEcho, plasmaDistMeteorsProfiles, simulatedHeadEcho}.
 Therefore, we describe the ionization deposit in the immediate neighborhood of a DM particle as a spherical Gaussian distribution in Eq.~(\ref{eqn:plasmaDensityLifetime}) centered on the particle.
-Although the actual shape of the ionization deposit may be more ellipsoidal (with the electron density falling off more quickly behind the parent particle), the assumption of a spherical deposit with a Gaussian profile (for the number density of electrons) is good~\cite{headEchoModelArecibo}.
+Although the actual shape of the ionization deposit may be more ellipsoidal (with the electron density falling off more quickly behind the parent particle), the assumption of a spherical deposit with a Gaussian profile (for the number density of electrons) is good, as demonstrated by simulations and empirical measurements~\cite{headEchoModelArecibo,meteorheadplasma_FDTDmodel}.
 For initial velocities $v_{\chi i} \gtrsim 70 \textrm{ km/s}$, the deviation from spherical geometry becomes more pronounced, but this has a small effect on the radar cross section.

 The head ionization is a near perfect electrically conducting sphere, with the RCS characterized by the size of the effective radius of the sphere $r_p$ relative to the radio wavelength $\lambda$~\cite{meteorheadplasma_FDTDmodel}.
 If $r_p \gg \lambda$ (optical scattering), the RCS approaches a constant value equal to the cross sectional area of the head plasma,